revbayes/revbayes.github.io/tutorials/clocks/index.md

     moves[mvi++] = mvNarrow(timetree, weight=8.0)
     moves[mvi++] = mvFNPR(timetree, weight=8.0)

-Now save and close the file called .
+Now save and close the file.
 This file, with all the model specifications will be loaded by other `Rev` files.

 Specifying Branch-Rate Models